 First, let’s understand what probiotics are.
 Probiotics are the friendly bacteria living throughout your body, mostly colonizing your intestines.
 You can have trillions of good and bad bacteria in your gut and the mix is completely unique to you, so it’s super important that you maintain a healthy balance.
 When there’s too many bad bacteria in your body they can cause all kinds of illness and discomfort.
 Here’s some of the benefits of the best Probiotic Yogurt:

 - Regulated hormones

 - Managing and reducing symptoms of common and chronic conditions and infections

 These are just a few of the benefits and if they sound good to you, we’ve got some great news!
-If you’re a yoghurt-lover, you may already be consuming probiotics regularly as yoghurt is one of the most popular and effective probiotic foods on the market right now.
+If you’re a yogurt-lover, you may already be consuming probiotics regularly as yogurt is one of the most popular and effective probiotic foods on the market right now.
 Below we’ve answered a few of the most common burning questions about probiotic yogurt.

 Probiotic Yogurt FAQ’s

 Yogurt is made by combining probiotic cultures with milk which creates a fermentation process that results in the smooth, creamy consistency you know and love.
 The most common kind of cultures added to yogurt are Lactobacillus bulgaricus and Streptococcus thermophilus, which each have their own benefits, however, yogurt can often contain a few more added species of probiotic depending on which brand you buy.Is probiotic yogurt safe to eat?

 Absolutely!
 The strains of probiotic most commonly found in yogurt have been deemed safe for human consumption.
 The only guideline we’d recommend is to be careful about consuming too much yogurt as it can sometimes be high in fat, sugar and even additives.
 If you choose a reputable brand and pay close attention to the ingredients list, though, you should be able to avoid this issue easily.Who should be eating probiotic yogurt?